wilfrantz/wilfrantz.github.io/_posts/2023-05-15-Flexible-Config-File-Structure-For-seamless-integration.md

 ### Configuration File Structure

-I follow a naming convention for my config files, which involves naming them as `PROJECT_config.json` where "PROJECT" represents the project name.
+We will follow a simple naming convention for the config files, which involves naming them as `PROJECT_config.json` where "PROJECT" represents the project name.
 These config files follow a `JSON array of objects` structure where each element or section holds specific data for various components.

 This format allows compact organization and easy data retrieval, with simple Json object iteration.
 Which simplify the process of extracting required information for each component.